Detailed nonfatal data for 2021 are not currently available.

-The data on nonfatal cases covers occupational injuries and illnesses and come from the BLS Survey of Occupational Injuries and Illnesses for 2011-2020.
+The data on nonfatal cases cover occupational injuries and illnesses and come from the BLS Survey of Occupational Injuries and Illnesses for 2011-2020.
 The estimates are the number of cases involving days away from work (with or without days of restricted work activity).
-For most industries, nonfatal cases data do not cover the self-employed, unpaid family workers, or federal, state, or local government employees.
+For most industries, nonfatal case data do not cover the self-employed, unpaid family workers, or federal, state, or local government employees.
 To view nonfatal cases involving state and local government employees, select government as the industry.

 - Data Table